ziggythehamster/ignitionserver/docs/readme.txt

    If you diagnosed those things and still have a problem, make sure ignitionServer isn't running as another process (Ctrl-Alt-Del). ignitionServer will only start one time.
 All other times it will not allow it.

+Q: ignitionServer sends out Closing Link: (AutoKilled: Server Misconfigured) and disconnects users on connection
+A: A new feature was introduced to stop incorrectly configured servers to be used…(E.G. Using Default A Lines).
+To disable this feature simply find X:DIE in ircx.conf file and change the 1 to a 0

 Q: What operating system is reccommended to run ignitionServer?
 A: We reccommend you use Windows NT 4, Windows 2000, Windows XP, or Windows Server 2003.
 Windows